Terence Trent D'Arby: Later career as Sananda Maitreya

-In 2007, three of his songs were played in Judd Apatow's movie Knocked Up.
+In 2007, three of his songs were played in Judd Apatow's film Knocked Up.

 After the 2007 European tour, new concerts followed in 2008, and television participation in the 2008 Christmas concert.
-In addition to the studio albums, Maitreya has released four live albums from 2007 to 2012: Influenza in Firenze, Camels At The Crossroads, Lovers & Fighters, and Confessions of a Zooathaholic; a selection of the best songs from live concerts and tours performed in the same year.
+In addition to the studio albums, Maitreya has released four live albums from 2007 to 2012: Influenza in Firenze, Camels at the Crossroads, Lovers & Fighters, and Confessions of a Zooathaholic, a selection of the best songs from live concerts and tours performed in the same year.

 Maitreya released Nigor Mortis in 2008, which followed the same evolutionary process as Angels & Vampires.
-The album was first published in chapters during the recordings, and then came out in the mastered version at the end of 2008 and is available on CD and MP3 at the link of his website.
+The album was first published in chapters during the recordings, and then came out in the mastered version at the end of 2008 and is available on CD and MP3 at his website.
 The Sphinx album was released in March 2011; in the same month the instrumental version of The Sphinx and the new live album by the artist related to the 2010 concerts of the Post Millennium Rock: Confessions of a Zooathaholic has been released.

 In March 2013, Return to Zooathalon was released, followed in 2015 by the double album The Rise of the Zugebrian Time Lords.
-2017 marked the release of a monumental work: Prometheus & Pandora, 53 songs divided into three volumes, the artist declared that this album has become so important and impressive because through music he has elaborated the mourning for the loss of his great friends and idols, David Bowie, Prince, George Michael, and Tom Petty.
+2017 marked the release of a monumental work: Prometheus & Pandora, 53 songs divided into three volumes.
+The artist declared that this album has become so important and impressive because through music he has elaborated the mourning for the loss of his great friends and idols, David Bowie, Prince, George Michael, and Tom Petty.